-Sue: Well they are certainly succeeding.
+Sue: Well, they’re certainly succeeding.

-Sue: Now you are just taking the piss.
+Sue: Now you’re just taking the piss.

-Sue: So has this Doctor got a shoe fetish?
-Like the Second Doctor had a hat fetish?
-That could be interesting.
+Sue: So has this Doctor got a shoe fetish, like the Second Doctor had a hat fetish?
+That could be interesting…

 Me: Well, you’re middle class now, love, so you should be fine.

-Me: What do you make of Liz so far?
+Me: What do you think of Liz?